yakneens/flickr_to_google_photos_migration/README.md

-#Migrating your Flickr photo library to Google Photos
+# Migrating your Flickr photo library to Google Photos
 This set of scripts can help you migrate your Flickr photo collection over to Google Photos.
 It uses the Flickr API and Google API to exchange information and mirror the structure of your Flickr albums on Google Photos.
 The scripts are written in Python and make use of the [python-flickr-api](https://github.com/alexis-mignon/python-flickr-api) library by @alexis-mignon.
 These scripts were built for python 3+.

+### Installation
 Begin by cloning this repo to your local machine:

 ```git clone https://github.com/llevar/flickr_to_google_photos_migration```